LPC4/PCore-Compiler-1.4.C/README.md

 ### Planned Features
 - **LLVM Code Generation**: Transform the AST into optimized LLVM Intermediate Representation (IR).
+- **Array Functionality**: Easily manage and create arrays on the heap.

 ## Project Goals
 The PCore Compiler aims to: